East and Southeast Asia

 Means-tested travel bursaries are available to students classed as Home students for fees purposes:

 Awards of £700 and partial awards of £200 are available.
 Students from low-income households who meet the Global Opportunities team's widening participation eligibility criteria will be prioritised.
-Please note a limited number of awards are available.
+Please note a limited number of awards are available and are not guaranteed.

 Students in receipt of the University Core Bursary will be prioritised for the full award of £700.